-The exhibition forms one of two parts with a series of displays in the period rooms of the house and a second exhibition 'Dressed for Battle' in the fashion galleries.
-Displays look at the theme of Family Duty and Honour and tell the story of members of the Gascoigne family of Lotherton and the wars that touched their lives, from the American War of Independence to the Second World War.
+The exhibition consists of a series of displays in the period rooms of the house.
+The display looks at the theme of Family Duty and Honour and tells the story of members of the Gascoigne family of Lotherton and the wars that touched their lives, from the American War of Independence to the Second World War.

 Did you know that Florence Nightingale, the ‘Lady of the Lamp’, was related by marriage to the Gascoigne family?
 A writing desk which is believed to have belonged to her will be on view downstairs at the Hall throughout the exhibition.

 The Yorkshire Hussars were a volunteer regiment during the war and the squire of Lotherton, Richard Frederick Thomas Trench-Gascoigne DSO was their Honorary Colonel.
 A portrait by Herman Gustav Herkomer will be on display showing him resplendent in his colonel’s uniform along with the actual uniform of an earlier colonel of the regiment, the Earl of Scarborough.